 Sri Lanka Tracks and Trails

-- A tropical paradise walking holiday
+- See the real Sri Lanka on this tropical paradise walking holiday

 Is this holiday for you?

 This is not a long or sustained trekking holiday.
 The intention is to see the 'real' Sri Lanka and enjoy the best of the varied hiking the island has to offer.
 The altitudes attained are never sufficiently high to cause problems with acclimatisation and the underfoot conditions are generally good, on tracks and trails through tea plantations and forest and between villages.
 We may encounter some slippery conditions on forest trails.
 There are 6 days when we do a significant amount of walking, averaging 5 to 6 hours on each of these days.
 The ascent of Adam's Peak involves 4 hours up and 2 hours down on an unrelenting series of more than 3000 steps!
 In order to catch the sunrise most of this ascent is made at night.
 During the Pilgrim season (December to May) the entire trail is lit with electric lights.
 Outside of this season we will make the ascent by the light of our head-torches.